 The day-to-day team is based in the Data Science Building in Swansea University Medical School.
 Swansea University Medical School has a strong reputation in Health Informatics, and has a track record of over 20 years on information system research and development, information standards, and public health analyses.

-The Register is made up of a multi-disciplinary team led by Professor David Ford.
+The Register is made up of a multi-disciplinary team led by Rod Middleton.

 Professor David Ford

-David is the lead of the SAIL Databank, an internationally recognised data linkage resource formed from a wide variety of routinely collected data from across Wales.
+David is a co-applicant and previous PI of the UK MS Regsiter.
+He is also the lead of the SAIL Databank, an internationally recognised data linkage resource formed from a wide variety of routinely collected data from across Wales.
 He is also the Deputy Director of the Health Data Research UK (HDR UK) site for Wales and Northern Ireland and Co-Director of Administrative Data Research Wales.

 David is Fellow of the Royal Society for the Encouragement of the Arts, Manufactures and Commerce (FRSA) and past Chairman and current Director of MediWales, a membership organisation representing the medical technology sector of Wales.
 David has received research grants and consultancy contracts valuing over £40million.

-From early on in the project it was very clear that there needed to be someone to represent the participants on the study and make sure that their questions were answered, their opinions sought, their views and needs heard and their feedback sought.
-Katie communicates with people with MS, Researchers, clinical NHS teams and other stakeholders to ensure that the register is relevant, open and transparent and continues to serve everyone’s needs.
+From early on in the project it was very clear that there needed to be someone to represent the participants on the study and make sure that their questions were answered, their opinions sought, and their feedback gathered.
+Katie communicates with people with MS, Researchers, clinical NHS teams and other stakeholders to ensure that the register is relevant, open and transparent and continues to serve everyone’s needs whilst making an impact.
 Katie has a background of community engagement, education, event management and marketing.

 Dr Jeff Rodgers